hibtc/madgui-installer/README.rst

 This works for a while to finally create a ``madgui_X.X.X_setup.exe`` that can be used to install madgui on another machine.

-The installer allows to either install a small python distribution alongside madgui (recommended), or choose an existing python 3.7 installation on the host.

 Next, copy runtime dependencies such as beamoptikdll into the madgui folder.

 Future directions
 -----------------

-The installer currently creates something akin a *poor man's* virtual environment on the target system.
-It is probably better to use an existing solution instead.
-Possible candidates are
+The current method extracts a standalone python installation along with madgui and all dependencies in the target folder.
+The advantage of this method is that it is probably the simplest method of deployment.

+Potential alternative solutions to create a deployable madgui installation:

 - venv_ (stdlib)
 - pyqtdeploy_ (cross-platform)